rockerest/Afterthought/README.md

 There are two files that you need that are not included in this repository for various reasons.

 1. the database credentials.
-Create a file called `afterthought.conf` and place it in your copy of `backbone` from [my framework](https://github.com/rockerest/myframework) linked above.
+Create a file called `afterthought.conf` and place it in your copy of `backbone` from [vertebrox](https://github.com/rockerest/vertebrox) linked above.
   place the following lines in it:
     `$config['db']['dbname'] = "afterthought";`
     `$config['db']['user'] = "[YourDatabaseUsername]";`